Spin-orbit amplitudes for decays with arbitrary spin: coupling for two-body decay processes

 where $S_i,m_i$ and $p_i$ are the spin, polarization and momentum of particle $i$, respectively, defined in an arbitrary frame, say the laboratory frame. $L$ is the orbital angular momentum between the final two particles in this frame, and $S$ is the total spin of the final state.
-Note that $m_i$ is the same as that in the ``standard" frame of particle $i$.
-It is convenient to construct the amplitude in the ``standard" frame of the mother particle $a$, denoted by $a^*$-frame, which is obtained by the Lorentz transformation $\tilde \Lambda_{p_a\to k_a}$ from the laboratory frame.
-In this frame, the momenta and polarizations are labeled by $p_i'$ and $m_i'$, respectively, with $p_i=\tilde\Lambda^{\mu}_{k_a\to p_a}p_{i\mu}'$, $p_a'=k_a$ and
+Note that $m_i$ is the same as that in the STDF of particle $i$.
+It is convenient to construct the amplitude in the STDF of the mother particle $a$, denoted by $a^*$-frame, which is obtained by the Lorentz transformation $\tilde \Lambda_{p_a\to k_a}$ from the laboratory frame.
+In $a^*$-frame, the momenta and polarizations are labeled by $p_i'$ and $m_i'$, respectively, with $p^{\nu}_i=\tilde\Lambda^{\mu\nu}_{k_a\to p_a}p_{i\mu}'$, $p_a'=k_a$ and

-with $\Lambda^{a}_{k_i\to k_i}=\tilde\Lambda_{p_i\to k_i}\tilde\Lambda_{k_a\to p_a}\tilde\Lambda_{k_i\to p'_i}$.
+with $\Lambda^{a}_{k_i\to k_i}=\tilde\Lambda^{-1}_{k_i\to p_i}\tilde\Lambda_{k_a\to p_a}\tilde\Lambda_{k_i\to p'_i}$.
 The spatial wave function of particle $b$ and $c$ can be decomposed into angular and radial parts and the former, which can couple to the spins, will be represented by the orbital angular momentum tensor introduced in Refs~\cite{Chung:1993da,Chung:1997jn},

-with $p'=p'_b+p'_c=k_a,q'=p'_b-p'_c$ and $m'_L$ the $z$-component of orbital angular momentum.
-We have introduced a Blatt-Weisskopf barrier factor $B_L$ as in Refs~\cite{VonHippel:1972fg,Chung:1993da,Zou:2002yy,Zou:2002ar} to suppress the high energy tail of the orbital angular momentum tensor with $Q_{abc}$ the magnitude of the 3-momentum of particle $b$ in the rest frame of $a$.
+with $q'=p'_b-p'_c$ and $m_L'$ the $z$-component of orbital angular momentum, and $\epsilon_L^{\mu_1\cdots\mu_L}$ is constructed following Refs~\cite{Rarita:1941mf,Zou:2002yy}.
+We have introduced a Blatt-Weisskopf barrier factor $B_L$ as in Refs~\cite{VonHippel:1972fg,Chung:1993da,Zou:2002yy,Zou:2002ar} to suppress the high energy tail of the orbital angular momentum tensor with $Q_{abc}$ the magnitude of the 3-momentum of particle $b$ in the $a^*$-frame.
+Note that the Blatt-Weisskopf barrier factor is model dependent and one can introduce other forms of the suppression factor.

-In general, the spin wave functions of a particle, say $\alpha$, depends on the momentum $p_\alpha$ and in turn introduces additional angular dependence to the amplitude.
-To absorb such angular dependence into the orbital momentum, one can express the $\chi_S(p,m)$ as that in a ``standard" frame transformed by a Lorentz transformation, see Eq.(\ref{eq:chidef}).
-When constructing the amplitudes, these Lorentz transformation can be absorbed into the angular momentum tensors defined in Eq.(\ref{eq:L}) and the spin part constructed with the spin wavefunctions with standard momenta are now independent of angle.
+In general, the spin wave functions of a particle depends on its momentum and in turn introduces additional angular dependence to the amplitude, as defined in Eq.(\ref{eq:chidef}).
+To absorb such angular dependence into the orbital momentum, one can express the $\chi_S(p,m)$ as that in a STDF transformed by a Lorentz transformation, see Eq.(\ref{eq:chidef}).
+When constructing the amplitudes, these Lorentz transformation can be absorbed into the angular momentum tensors defined in Eq.(\ref{eq:L}) and the spin part constructed with the spin wavefunctions with standard momenta are now independent of angle, see Ref.~\cite{Jing:2023rwz} for more explanations.